What We Know About Estonia's EUDI Wallet

 Existing Authentication System (🟢 Verified)

 Estonia currently operates ID-kaart, a national digital authentication system that enables citizens to access government services electronically.
 ID-kaart provides secure login for tax filing, social security, healthcare, and other public services.
-The EUDI Wallet will likely build upon or integrate with this existing ID-kaart infrastructure, using years of established digital identity experience.
+The EUDI Wallet will likely build upon or integrate with this existing ID-kaart infrastructure, leveraging years of established digital identity experience.

 Regulatory Deadline (🟡 Confirmed by Regulation)